CONGRATULATIONS IACA CYCLE #24

 MINI-GRANT RECIPIENT, KO SMITH!

-Click here to learn about July artist mini-grant winner, Raymond Enriquez.
-Click here to learn about July nonprofit mini-grant winner,
+Click here to learn about our other Cycle #24 mini-grant winner, Raymond Enriquez.
+Click here to learn about Cycle #9 nonprofit mini-grant winner,

 Big Apple Leadership Academy for the Arts.